frankaemika/docs/source/ros_introduction.rst

 to your package.xml.
-To run your controller you need to load at least a controller name in combination with a controller type to the parameter server.
+To run your controller you need to load at least a controller name in combination with a controller type to the ROS parameter server.
 Additionally you can include all other parameters you need.
 An exemplary configuration.yaml file can look like:

 .. code-block:: yaml